 You can refer to the AOMix manual and these publications to learn about the AOMix capabilities.

 - Mulliken population analysis (MPA)

 - charge decomposition analysis (CDA) (using AOMix-FO)

-*) At the moment, for processing of ADF, DFTB+, GAMESS(US), Gaussian, Jaguar, ORCA, Q-Chem and Turbomole output files only.
+*) For processing of ADF, DFTB+, GAMESS(US), Gaussian, Jaguar, ORCA, Q-Chem and Turbomole output files only.